 Immigrants in the Military

 Since the Revolutionary War, immigrants have been a vital part of the United States military.
 In fact each year about 8,000 non-citizens enlist in the U.S. armed forces.
 According to the U.S. Defense Department, there are currently 30,000-plus non-citizens serving on active duty.
 More than 4,100 of these dedicated soldiers deployed to Iraq and Afghanistan in all branches of the U.S. military.
 Since September 2002, USCIS has naturalized over 107,000 members of the military.
-The top two countries of origin for foreign-born military personnel are the Philippines and Mexico.
+The top two countries of origin with immigrants in the military are the Philippines and Mexico.

 Parole in Place